 If the brake linings are not changed in time, the steel brake lining carriers grind on the brake disc.
-The braking effect is greatly reduced and the brake discs are rendered unserviceable.
+The braking effect is greatly reduced and the brake discs are destroyed.
 Check the brake linings regularly.

-Check the brake linings for minimum thickness A.
+- Check the brake linings for minimum thickness 4.

-Minimum thickness A

-≥ 1 mm (≥ 0.04 in)
+Minimum thickness ♠ ≥ 1 mm (≥ 0.04 in)